Part ofWhat Is Claude Code? The Complete Guide

 | Code quality (blind review) | Rated cleaner 25% of cases | Rated cleaner and more idiomatic 67% of cases (8% tied) |

-Two numbers deserve context.
+Two numbers deserve context in this Cursor vs Claude Code table.
 The blind-review result (67% vs 25%) favors Claude Code's output style — reviewers found it cleaner and more idiomatic — but output quality between top tools is close enough that how clearly you specify the task matters more than which tool executes it.
 And on cost: per-task API costs can swing wildly by how each tool manages context; on subscription plans the comparison is simply $20 vs $20 at the entry tier.

 Pricing: what each actually costs